neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 and secure infrastructure for researchers to archive and share data with the research community, to support further research.
-In the nordics we collaborate on a sofware suite under the Nordic e-Infrastructure Collaboration(NeIC) [@NEIC] umbrella called the Sensitive Data Archive [@ref] to support these efforts.
+In the nordics we collaborate on a sofware suite under the Nordic e-Infrastructure Collaboration(NeIC) [@NEIC] umbrella called the Sensitive Data Archive to support these efforts.

 This project was focused on the data access part of the infrastructure.
 The